jenkinsci/packaging/branding/README.md

 * `MSI_PRODUCTCODE`: Windows installer uses UUID to identify which MSI files are of the same lineage.
   If two MSIs have the same UUID, one will overwrite another.
 So if you are to produce your own MSI, you need to use a different UUID.
+* `OSX_IDPREFIX`: prefix of the various IDs in OS X. This follows the reverse domain name format.